-- 1. Mineral and related taxable values plummeted this year.
-Local real and personal property taxable values were up approximately 8.5%, but this increase was overshadowed by the 19.27% decrease in mineral/industrial values.
-Overall, valuations fell 15.6% from last year's figures.
-The total taxable value of \$610,707,970 on the 2009 roll is \$342.1 million, or 35.9% less than 1984.
-The decrease in valuations is primarily due to a change in the method used to value mineral (oil & gas) reserves passed by the Texas state legislature at the urging of oil and gas interests.
-To offset this change in methodology, the Commissioners Court was forced to increase the tax rate 9.15 cents per \$100 valuation just to keep the tax revenue approximately the same as the prior year. - 2.
+- 1. Mineral and related taxable values recovered from the sharp drop last year.
+Local real and personal property taxable values were relatively stable, but mineral/industrial values led the way to an overall increase in taxable value of over 19%.
+The total taxable value of \$729,485,690 on the 2010 roll is the highest since 1986.
+In light of this increase, the Commissioners Court was able to decrease the tax rate 6.49 cents per \$100 valuation. - 2.
 County personnel numbers are substantially the same as the previous year.

-The cost of all governmental activities this year was \$4,264,381.
-However, as shown in the Statement of Activities, the amount that our taxpayers ultimately financed for these activities through County taxes was only \$3,566,378 because some of the costs were paid with charges for services of \$468,526, grants and contributions of \$138,223, and other various general revenues of \$91,254.
+The cost of all governmental activities this year was \$4,699,002.
+However, as shown in the Statement of Activities, the amount that our taxpayers ultimately financed for these activities through County taxes was \$3,810,636 because some of the costs were paid with charges for services of \$390,365, grants and contributions of \$128,234, other various general revenues of \$117,616, and net assets from prior years of \$252,151.